akaliutau/aethelgard/dataset/readme.md

 Utilizing these validated labels ensures the radiographic ground truth exactly matches the generative clinical presentation.

+## 🧬 Synthetic Dataset Generation

+Evaluating a privacy-preserving clinical network requires high-fidelity, multimodal data.
+To safely validate Aethelgard, we generated a highly realistic synthetic dataset distributed across our simulated hospital environments.

+The dataset is a curated subset (N=66) of the CheXpert chest X-ray competition dataset.
+We mapped these open-access images to generative, synthetic clinical admission notes.

+### Generation Rationale & Pipeline
+We selected five highly prevalent pathologies—Atelectasis, Cardiomegaly, Consolidation, Edema, and Pleural Effusion—to ensure the radiographic ground truth perfectly matches the clinical presentation.

+The clinical text was generated using MedGemma 27B.
+To achieve maximum realism, the model was prompted using a Chain-of-Thought reasoning process.
+Specifically, the prompt (`templates/generate_patient.j2`) instructs the model to act as an expert senior attending physician.

+The prompt engine injects:
+* **Patient Demographics**: Age and sex.
+* **Radiographic Ground Truth**: Confirmed present, confirmed absent, and uncertain/borderline findings derived directly from the CheXpert labels.

+The model is instructed to think step-by-step about the underlying pathophysiology to construct a realistic clinical presentation
+(including History of Present Illness, Review of Systems, and Physical Exam) that precisely aligns with the X-ray.
+It also ensures that generated vitals reflect the severity of the pathology (e.g., severe tachycardia for large consolidations).

+The output is strictly constrained to a structured JSON schema containing the demographics, clinical history, vitals, radiographic labels, a hidden diagnosis label, and the full admission note.

 ## Generate datasets from scratch

 A. First we need to lift the limitations for Spot GPUs and A100 models, from 0 -> 1.
 Lifting limitations on spot resource is optional,